 Privacy enthusiasts have every reason to rejoice as the world’s most famous privacy-focused browser Tor browser is now available for Android.
-So far, it was only available in Beta version and therefore, its scope as far as user access is concerned was rather limited.
-However, now that the browser’s first stable version is officially launched on Google Play Store, a vast number of users will be able to benefit from its privacy-oriented features.
+So far, it was only available in the Beta version and therefore, its scope as far as user access is concerned was rather limited.
+However, now that the browser’s first stable version is officially launched on the Google Play Store, a vast number of users will be able to benefit from its privacy-oriented features.

-According to the official announcement made by the Tor Project, the company behind Tor browser, the new Android version Tor Browser 8.5 can be downloaded on mobile devices for free from Google Play Store.
+According to the official announcement made by the Tor Project, the company behind the Tor browser, the new Android version of Tor Browser 8.5 can be downloaded on mobile devices for free from the Google Play Store.
 The first Alpha build of Tor was released back in September 2018 and now it is available for all Android platforms.

 However, the browser isn’t truly foolproof and users are still required to be careful while surfing the web.
 Tor only creates a somewhat safer environment in comparison to other browsers.

-As per the team at The Tor Project, the Android version of the browser is quite unique because unlike other browsers’ mobile versions that encourage enhanced surveillance than their desktop versions and limit user control, Tor Android will offer optimal privacy to ensure safe mobile web browsing.
+As per the team at The Tor Project, the Android version of the browser is quite unique because, unlike other browsers’ mobile versions that encourage enhanced surveillance than their desktop versions and limit user control, Tor Android will offer optimal privacy to ensure safe mobile web browsing.
 Tor Android will be equipped with many unique features.

 The main features of Tor Android include tracker blocking to keep all the webpages separate or isolated and automatically delete all the cookies after the app is closed to prevent tracking of user activities.
 It will also allow users access to those websites that have been blocked by regional governments or ISPs while also preventing proxy connections from being bypassed.